 - Minimize your exposure to toxins.
 Again, this is a huge topic, but the basics are to eat organic as much as possible, to avoid the pesticides, filter your tap water if you can, avoid plastics, and avoid those synthetic fragrances where possible because they can be triggers.

 - Try body identical HRT – oestrogen and progesterone can help reduce or eliminate hot flushes and night sweats.

 Supplements can help, but it's a bit of trial and error and you will probably need to experiment.
 Make sure you're taking my recommended Top 5 supplements for your basic nutrients then you can add in formulas including things like red clover, soy isoflavones, sage, hops, black cohosh, dong quai, and adrenal support supplements.
 There are lots of formulas out there.
 Just make sure you go for a really trusted brand and experiment, and you might find something that works.

 If symptoms continue, you might want to find out where your hormones are at.
 And that's where we can help.
 We do hormone testing on a regular basis, and it helps us to get to the root cause of what might be going on for you, and put the right protocol in place to help.

-If you'd like to know more about the testing we do, click here to book in a free Discovery Call to see if it would benefit you.
+If you'd like to know more about the testing we do, click here to contact us for more information on how we can help.

 Stay cool! x